radio412/colorutils/README.md

 ![Alt text](http://i.imgur.com/G1KYAwi.png)

-See the example HTML file to see how I did this.
+See the example HTML file to see how I did this with Divs.